sulu/SuluFormBundle/UPGRADE-3.0.md

 The `StructureTitleProvider` has been refactored to use Sulu 3.0's new content architecture:

+- Uses a new name `DimensionContentTitleProvider`
 - Uses `DimensionContentInterface` instead of removed `StructureInterface`
 - Gets `object` from request attributes instead of `structure`
 - Uses `getResource()->getId()` instead of `getUuid()`
 - Gets title from `getTemplateData()['title']`

 If you extended this class, update your code accordingly.
+This class is now final, to override it decorate the `sulu_form.title_provider.page` service.

 ### Deprecated Symfony methods removed